ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 # Solutions

-## Preprocessing and Curation
+## Pre- and post-processing

-jq is used to transform the json data to tabular format (`src/json2tabular.sh`).
+`jq` is used to transform the json data to tabular format (`src/json2tabular.sh`).
 The converted tabular files has 19 original columns (*id*, *title*, *authors*, *year*, *ISBN*,  etc) and one additional column called *num_authors* showing the number of authors for a given publication record.
 The authors column has a semi-colon separator for multiple authors.
-Further curation of tabular data is done by removing extraneous space, square brackets, escape characters and quotes using *sed*.
+Further curation of tabular data is done by removing extraneous space, square brackets, escape characters and quotes using `sed`.

+Some of the results obtained were postprocessed for visulization using the `D3` graphics framework and `ffmpeg` libraries.

 ## Scaling up

 Each solution is run in parallel over the 322 data files on 322 CPU cores using Swift.
 This resulted in radical speedup at scale.
 None of the solution has taken more than an hour of runtime–some even less than a minute.

-## Challenge1
+## Challenge 1

 *Identify the individual or group of individuals who appear to be the expert in a particular field or sub-field.*